 Proposal to Update the LIHI Handbook

-Announcement of Public Comment on Updates to the
+Announcement of 2nd Public Comment on Updates to the

 LIHI Certification Handbook

 The Low Impact Hydropower Institute (LIHI) is recommending new language in the LIHI Handbook that clarifies how Tribal rights and interests are incorporated into the LIHI Certification Program, as well as other minor updates and clarifications.
-LIHI would like to hear from interested parties about these changes, which, if adopted, would go into effect by January 1, 2025.

 Submit comments via the button below or send an email to comments@lowimpacthydro.org with “Handbook Revision Comments” in the subject line.
-Please include your name, organization and contact information in case we have any following up or clarifying questions.
+Please include your name, organization and contact information in case we have any follow up or clarifying questions.

 Status

-• Announcement Sent, March 5, 2024
+- Announcement Sent March 5, 2024

-• Comment Period Ended, June 4, 2024
+- 1st Comment Period Ended June 4, 2024

 Background